CodeWithCharan/virtual-env-setup/README.md

-# Jupyter Notebook in Virtual Environment
+# Virtual Environment Set Up

 ### 1. Create a virtual environment for the default version: